XinruiLin/XinruiLin.github.io/_pages/about.md

 I recently completed a three-month internship in AIGC research at [the State Key Laboratory of CAD&CG, Zhejiang University (浙江大学CAD&CG国家级重点实验室)](http://www.cad.zju.edu.cn/english.html), advised by [Prof. Xiaogang Jin (金小刚)](https://person.zju.edu.cn/0095192).
 In addition, I participated in an autonomous driving project led by [Dr. Feng Chen (陈峰)](http://itlab.fzu.edu.cn/gzl/ZhuanJi/TeacherInfo2.aspx?No=T14031) at [Fuzhou University](https://www.fzu.edu.cn/).
 I have also interned at companies like China Mobile and China Telecom in the past.

-My research interest includes **computer vision**, **multimodal**, and **AI-generated content**.
+My research interest includes **Human-AI interaction**, **Generative AI** **computer vision**, and **multimodal**.

 <!--
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a>
 (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
 -->

 I come from [Quanzhou](https://en.wikipedia.org/wiki/Quanzhou), Fujian, China.
 I have a passion for travel and photography (my favorite photos from my travels are shown at the bottom of the webpage).
-My aspiration is to use AIGC to help people generate photos of themselves with world-famous landmarks.
+My current aspiration is to design better interaction tools between humans and generative AI, especially the T2I model.